 Applicants should outline the paper they hope to present (title and abstract) and include a copy of their CV with a list of previous conference papers delivered and other publications (where relevant).

 Members are limited to one claim – if you have previously received funds, you are not eligible and your application will not be considered.
-The closing dates for applications for the bursary award 15 January and 30 June.

 - You must be a fully paid member of the BSA.

 - You must have been a member of the BSA for 12 months prior to applying for this funding.